- 1. Navigate toMain facts and figures section

 1. Main facts and figures

-- in the 3 years to March 2019, 53% of families in the UK received some type of state support, such as the State Pension or Child Benefit
+51% of families in the UK received a type of state support, such as the State Pension or Child Benefit, in the 3 years to March 2021

-- White British families were also the most likely to receive non-income related benefits, such as the State Pension
+white British families (51%) were the most likely to receive non-income related benefits, such as the State Pension